top of page

 Conclusion

 If this article has done its job, you should be equipped with a diverse range of exercises to strengthen your lower back.
-To get the most out of the exercises they should be incorporated into your general training routine.
+To get the most out of the exercises they should be incorporated into your daily training routine.
 (Some of them can be completed at home, perhaps as part of a lower back strengthening rehabilitation routine.)

 This could be done in any number of ways.
 Here's a couple of ideas.
 Consider developing a lower back strength workout that you complete on a specific day.